 The real space where the battle occurs is in hearts and minds of citizens and the outcome is determined by how we prepare for and then react to sudden manifestations of violence in schools, churches and synagogues, malls, streets or workplaces.

 Our enemies will exploit any dissension (especially partisan gamesmanship) and attempt to break down our trust by creating horrific fear at the same time as the true aims and source of the terrorist acts become more difficult to identify.
 One source of such “plausible deniability” may result from more than one set of actors with conflicting ideological and national loyalties getting involved, perhaps in joint operations.

 There are no means by which enough police can be deployed to guard all our schools.
 Think of all the workplaces, intersections, overpasses, malls, and other facilities where a few homicide teams bent on destruction and suicide can systematically murder many innocent Americans.

+There are some quiet discussions going on among our political leaders about the possibility of training and arming some staff members in our schools.
+There may be a need to change some state and federal laws.
 Every war takes a different kind of thinking than the last war.
-The concept that may be foremost in the present day battlefield is that it is unknown quite how it works.
-For defense of our U.S. homeland it could be as simple as several armed people that are near an intersection stopping one or more terrorist teams from systematically executing drivers while stopped at a traffic light during rush hour.
+The foremost attribute regarding the present day battlefield is that it is unknown quite how battlefields will work.
+For defense of our U.S. homeland it could be as simple as several armed people that are near an intersection stopping one or more terrorist teams from systematically executing drivers stopped at a traffic light during rush hour.

 A Pakistani terrorist, Mir Aimal Kasi, attacked CIA personnel outside the CIA headquarters in Langley, Virginia, killing two CIA employees and wounding three in 1993.